kajitetsuya/kajitetsuya.github.io/index.md

 ### [An Adversarial Approach to Structural Estimation](https://arxiv.org/abs/2007.06169) (with Elena Manresa and Guillaume Pouliot)

-> We apply a variant of the machine learning method GAN to estimate structural models with intractable likelihood. _Revise and Resubmit at Econometrica_.
+> We apply a variant of the machine learning method GAN to estimate structural models with intractable likelihood. _R&R at Econometrica_.

 ### [Metropolis-Hastings via Classification](https://arxiv.org/abs/2103.04177) (with Veronika Ročková)

 > Bayesian inference requires likelihood, while many practical models have no tractable likelihood.
 We use classification algorithms in place of likelihoods to draw observations from the posterior.
-Unlike existing methods, our method does not require a summary statistic nor an unbiased estimator of the likelihood, and can recover the exact posterior under some conditions.
+Unlike existing methods, our method does not require a summary statistic nor an unbiased estimator of the likelihood, and can recover the exact posterior under some conditions. _R&R at JASA_.

 ### [Controlling Tail Risk Measures with Estimation Error](https://kajitetsuya.github.io/risk.pdf) (with Hyungjune Kang)